swiftlang/swift-testing/Sources/Testing/Testing.docc/known-issues.md

 }
 ```

-If the underlying problem is truly nondeterministic, you may acknowledge this
+If the underlying problem is unpredictable and fails at random, you can pass
+`isIntermittent: true` to let the testing library know that it will not always
-and instruct `withKnownIssue()` to not record an issue indicating there were no
+occur.
+Then, the testing library will _not_ record the issue indicating that no
-known issues by passing `isIntermittent: true`:
+known issues were recorded:

 ```swift
 @Test func grillHeating() throws {